 Back In Black (Atlantic ‘80) Rating: A+

 After the untimely death of Bon Scott (who drank himself to death), the future of AC/DC was very much in doubt.
 But in an unprecedented move, the band picked up Brian Johnson from Geordie and then proceeded to make arguably the best album of their career.
 These guys have always been riff monsters with great beats and choruses, and they take those elements to another level here, while Johnson gave the band a highly distinctive new screecher who if anything had an even cooler voice than Bon.
 And in a rare case of just desserts, the album deservedly launched the band into the commercial stratosphere; as of 2008, over 40 million copies have been sold worldwide.
 Anyway, Johnson fit right in with the band, who, in a fittingly tasteless toast to their fallen comrade, lovingly wrote “Have A Drink On Me,” which brought them criticism but which Bon almost certainly would’ve loved had he lived.
 Besides, since when did AC/DC ever try to please anyone but themselves and their fans?
 Their blues-based thunder, endearing bravado, and knowing humor come across more powerfully than ever on this landmark release.
 In addition, Mutt Lange’s production is phenomenal and every song on the album is distinguishable from the next, quite a feat for an AC/DC album.
-“Back In Black,” “You Shook Me All Night Long,” and “Hells Bells,” are all certified hard rock classics, but lesser known album tracks like “Shoot To Thrill” (actually this one also still gets regular radio airplay), “What Do You Do For Money Honey,” “Rock n’ Roll ‘Aint Noise Pollution,” and “Let Me Put My Love Into You” are also outrageously good.
+“Back In Black,” “You Shook Me All Night Long,” and “Hells Bells,” are all certified hard rock classics, but lesser known album tracks like “Shoot To Thrill” (actually this one also still gets regular radio airplay), “What Do You Do For Money Honey,” “Let Me Put My Love Into You,” “Have A Drink On Me,” and “Rock n’ Roll ‘Aint Noise Pollution” are also outrageously good (the latter two you sometimes hear on “classic rock radio” as well).
 Sure, "Shake A Leg" recycles the riff from "Dirty Deeds Done Dirt Cheap" far too closely, and "Given The Dog A Bone" is cartoonishly unsubtle even for them, but these are minor quibbles about what is definitely a major hard rock album.
 Simply put, at this point in time AC/DC (not The Clash and certainly not The Rolling Stones) was the best band in the world.

-Dirty Deeds Done Dirt Cheap (Atlantic ‘81) Rating: B+
+Dirty Deeds Done Dirt Cheap (Atlantic ‘81) Rating: A-

 For Those About To Rock (Atlantic ‘81) Rating: B+